-A low cost, high functionality In-Circuit Emulator (ICE) is available for development support.
-This hardware has the capability to program single devices.
+A low-cost, high-functionality in-circuit emulator (ICE) is available for development support.
+This hardware can program single devices.

-The emulator consists of a base unit that connects to the PC by way of a USB port.
+The emulator consists of a base unit that connects to the PC using a USB port.
 The base unit is universal and operates with all PSoC devices.
 Emulation pods for each device family are available separately.
 The emulation pod takes the place of the PSoC device in the target board and performs full-speed (24 MHz) operation.